nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 In the exploration, I found that

-Male users encompassed 75% of all users, female users 23%.
 The bike share service is also quite popular with the users as it has 91% of them as subscribers.
-Most users of the service are between 30 and 40 years old with the youngest being 21 years and the oldest being 95 years after cleaning the data.
 The day with the most rides is Thursday followed closely by Tuesday, Wednesday and Friday.
 The days with the lowest rides are Sunday and Saturday.
 Most users prefer to start their rides at 0800h and 1700h followed by 1800h and 0900h.
-To measure the distance coverd by the users, I created a column for distance in kilometers, based on the longitude and latitude start and end points.It was clear from the distance covered by the users that most of them could only manage an average of 1.5km.
-The longest distance covered was 63km.

 Most rides last an average of 11 minutes and most people don't go beyond 13 minutes.The longest ride is 1409 minutes which is about 23 hours
 I went on to look at how subscribers use the service compared to the customers.
 The analysis indicates that